discrete_optimization.generic_tasks_tools package

 Scheduling problem with all optional features

-This class derives from other mixins to provide utilities that require that mix: - scheduling: tasks need to be scheduled - calendar: the renewable resources have their own calendar that will be used for constraining allocations and schedule - multimode: the tasks have several mode on which the duration depends - cumulative: the tasks consume cumulative resources according to the chosen mode - allocation: the tasks can have unary resources allocated to them - non-renewable: the tasks consume non-renewable resources according to the chosen mode - precedence: precedence constraints between tasks
+This class derives from other mixins to provide utilities that require that mix: - scheduling: tasks need to be scheduled - calendar: the renewable resources have their own calendar that will be used for constraining allocations and schedule - multimode: the tasks have several mode on which the duration depends - cumulative: the tasks consume cumulative resources according to the chosen mode - allocation: the tasks can have unary resources allocated to them - skill: some cumulative resource are skills that are brought to tasks by allocated unary resources - non-renewable: the tasks consume non-renewable resources according to the chosen mode - precedence: precedence constraints between tasks - cost: the choice of a mode or of an allocation has a given cost

-Even though this class is generic but encompasses also more specific cases: - singlemode: actually only one mode per task - no cumulative ressources: if resources_list list only unary resources - no calendar: resource capacity can be given as a constant on [0, horizon) - no non-renewable ressources: if non_renewable_resources_list empty - no precedence constraints: precedence constraints empty
+Even though this class is generic but encompasses also more specific cases: - singlemode: actually only one mode per task - no skills: if skills_list is empty - no allocation: unary_resources is empty - no cumulative ressources: if resources_list list only unary resources - no calendar: resource capacity can be given as a constant on [0, horizon) - no non-renewable ressources: if non_renewable_resources_list empty - no precedence constraints: precedence constraints empty - no cost: cost = 0

 We suppose that all renewable resources are - either cumulative ones - or unary resources